Updated: Tuesday, March 31, 2015 07:47 AM

 Next Update: As conditions require...

-Wolf Creek: 6 New.
-27 Storm.
-90 New This/Last Week.
-99 Inch Base.
-268 Inches This Season.
+Wolf Creek: 0 New.
+0 Storm.
+0 New This Week.
+65 Inch Base.
+274 Inches This Season.
 77/77 Trails.
 7/8 Lifts Running.
 The Waterfall area, Alberta Peak, Montezuma Bowl, Knife Ridge open and Horseshoe Bowl open.
-Wednesday, March 4th is the next Local Appreciation Day where lift tickets will be $41 for Adults and $24 for Seniors and Children (normal rate $34) for everyone.
+This Wednesday, April 1 is Local Appreciation Day where tickets are $41 for Adults (normal rate $63) and $24 for Seniors and Children (normal rate $34) for everyone.
 No ID needed.
 Saturday, April 4, is College Day where students with a valid college photo I.D. may purchase a lift ticket for only $41 (normal rate is $63).
 Closing day this Sunday, April 5.

 Snowfall amounts are listed in inches.
 Surface conditions are noted as follows: P=Powder, PP=Packed Powder, MG=Machine Groomed Snow, HP=Hard Packed, SP=Spring Conditions, VC=Variable Conditions, NR=No Report From Ski Area, N/A=Not Applicable, T=Trace.